+3.5.
 Practical Exams and Assessments

-It is recognised that practical exams and assessments (e.g. drama or musical performances, lab based tests or OSCEs) vary considerably and it is therefore difficult to provide general guidance.
+It is recognised that practical exams and assessments (e.g. drama or musical performances, lab-based tests or OSCEs (Observed Structured Clinical Examinations)) vary considerably and it is therefore difficult to provide general guidance.
 These should be considered at discipline level and Colleges may wish to provide further information in local guidance.

-Assessment Combinations
+4. Assessment Combinations

+- 4.1.
 It is important to consider the number and combination of assessments within a module to ensure we are not over-assessing our students.
 When combining assessments, the preparatory work involved in beginning each individual piece of assessment should be considered; two 2000-word essays would have a higher associated workload than one 4000-word essay (for both the student and programme/module lead).
 Table 1 provides the maximum assessment load for different types of assessment and assumes that the assessment output will be 100% of the module mark (except for traditional on-campus timed 'closed book' and 'open book' exams examinations).
-This guidance recommends that overall student effort is considered (including preparatory work), but programme/module leads have autonomy when designing assessment and combinations.

-The following examples show potential combinations for a 20-credit module:
+This guidance recommends that overall student effort is considered (including preparatory work), but programme/module leads have autonomy when designing assessment and combinations. - 4.2.
+The following examples show some potential combinations for a 20-credit module: - 2500-word essay plus 5-minute oral presentation